 Spouses living abroad will for the most part need to meet the same requirements as all green card holders applying for U.S. citizenship.
 However, there's an exception.
-While regular applicants must show that they've not only had permanent residence for a certain number of years (in most cases, five) but have spent at least half of those years physically present in the United States, military spouses can potentially avoid this.
-After all, it's a difficult requirement to meet if you are married to a U.S. citizen who is serving in the military and is stationed abroad.
-However, if you (by official military order) accompanied your spouse on this overseas posting and are living with your spouse, a special exception allows you to count your time abroad as if you were in the United States.
-(Immigration and Nationality Act or I.N.A.
-Section 319(e), 8 U.S.C.
-Section 1430(e); and I.N.A.
-Section 284(b), 8 U.S.C.
-Section 1354(b)).
+While regular applicants must show that they've not only had U.S. permanent residence for a certain number of years (in most cases, five), but have spent at least half of those years physically present within the United States, military spouses can potentially avoid this.
+After all, it's a difficult requirement to meet if one is married to a U.S. citizen who is serving in the military and stationed abroad.

+If you, by official military order, have accompanied your spouse on this overseas posting and are living with your spouse, a special exception allows you to count your time abroad as if you were in the United States.
+(I.N.A. § 319(e), 8 U.S.C. § 1430(e); and I.N.A. § 284(b), 8 U.S.C. § 1354(b)).

 If you plan to make use of this exception, you'll need to obtain a signed and completed Form DD-1278, "Certificate of Overseas Assignment to Support Application to File Petition for Naturalization" from the appropriate military official.
 This form certifies that you have "concurrent travel orders" and are authorized to join your military spouse abroad.